B1gYosh1/Stainless-1.21.8/README.md

 - Detects when an enemy is nearby or when concrete is falling above you.
 - Places any valid **button type** under you instantly.
-- **Anti-AntiConcrete Mode** detects and breaks buttons or torches under enemies.
 - Smart mode places only when concrete is detected above.
 - **Silent Swap** system moves button from inventory to hotbar and returns it after use.
 - Rotates toward placement or target blocks when enabled.